Brain tumour

 What is a brain tumour?

 A brain tumour is an abnormal growth of cells that forms a mass within or around the brain tissue.
-These tumours can be benign (non-cancerous) or malignant (cancerous).
+These tumours can be benign (non-cancerous) or malignant (cancerous) and both types can cause significant symptoms.

 Your brain is your body’s control centre, responsible for memory, movement, emotions, and vital functions.
 A tumour, whether benign or malignant, can interfere with these processes by: